Why does the Netz-AK not offer a “ready-to-use WiFi” for the room?

 - Helping each of you (with any kind of device) to connect to a WiFi managed by us is too much work for us volunteers.

-- Gamers and people who use the network intensively appreciate the better ping and higher speed of a network cable.
+- Gamers and people who use the network intensively appreciate the lower latency and higher speed of a network cable.

-In short, it is freer, faster and cheaper.
+In short, it is more free, faster and cheaper.

 You connect a router to our network socket and then it usually works.